LevanderY/CustomModal/README.md

 ## How to use?

-First u shoul to import Modal and useModal hook from component:
+First u should to import Modal and useModal hook from component:

 ```ts
 import { Modal, useModal } from "./components/Modal";